 The biggest take away from these statistics is that bed bugs are everywhere (especially furniture and clothing stores are other common places, although it isn’t mentioned).
 Anyone will tell you bed bug prevention is always better than bed bug extermination.

-Although you can’t control if these places are taking proper bed bug precautions you can protect your home with bed bug monitoring.
+Although you can’t control if these places are taking proper bed bug precautions you can protect your home with bedbug monitoring.
 Along with protecting your own home, it is also important if you work at or have kids going to school or daycare to check on the school’s bed bug policy.
 If there isn’t one we recommend you talk to your school about creating a bed bug policy to answer common questions such as reporting bed bugs, and even school attendance and bed bugs.
+You can also learn more about our 5 step bedbug monitoring program and get a free guide on bedbugs.

 - More than half of pest control professionals noted that they receive the most bed bug complaints during the summer.